Lithuania Independence Restoration Day: Historical context

 On 15 June 1940, the Soviet Union occupied the independent state of Lithuania.
-During World War II, as the frontline shifted, the country was occupied by the Nazi Germany only to fall back into the USSR's hands in 1944 once again.
+During World War II, as the frontline shifted, the country was occupied by Nazi Germany only to fall back into the USSR's hands in 1944 once again.
 Since then, the country sought to get its de facto independence back through armed guerrilla strife on the home front and with diplomatic measures among the diaspora.
 Many Western powers would not recognise the occupation of Lithuania.
 The beginning of the rebirth was signalled by the first unsanctioned meeting that took place at the monument to Adam Mickiewicz in Vilnius in 1987.
 The meeting condemned the Molotov–Ribbentrop Pact of 23 August 1939, by which Germany and the USSR divided Europe into spheres of influence between themselves.

 In an effort to bring some change to the state, the Reform Movement of Lithuania, a.k.a.
 Sąjūdis, was established.
 Its initiative group of 35 members was elected on 3 June 1988.
 In the summer of the same year, the RML held its first rallies in the country, attended by thousands.
 On 22–23 October 1988, Vilnius hosted the Constituent Congress of the Reform Movement of Lithuania.
 It elected the Parliament (Lith.
 Seimas) of the Reform Movement of Lithuania and the Parliamentary Council.
 On 15 February 1989, the Seimas made its first declaration that its goal was to restore the independent democratic Republic of Lithuania.

 Six months later, on 23 August 1989 – the 50th anniversary of the Molotov-Ribbentrop pact – the RML declared that Lithuania's annexation to the USSR had been committed illegally and without any legal power.

 As the political atmosphere in the USSR became more relaxed, the first free and democratic election to the Supreme Council of the Lithuanian SSR took place on 24 February 1990.
 The deputies elected were mandated to represent the nation.